Profile: The Ukrainian-born “Kremlin consigliere” with Putin’s ear

 The project was a disaster.
 Obligations were constantly violated during construction from 2007 to 2009.
 There was a gross non-compliance with building codes and systematic violations led to the fact that many of the few completed houses had to be dismantled to their foundations.

 Some 200 investors were left high and dry.
 A Ukrainian couple working as academics working in the UK contacted me to tell me that they had paid all their money upfront but had been left with a shell for cottage.
-The couple later contacted me that they couldn’t go on the record any longer after they “had been taken care of.”
+The couple later informed me that they couldn’t go on the record any longer after they “had been taken care of.”

 In November 2010, Dmitriev promised investors he would continue working on the project, but only if Nikolai Lagun also agreed to continue.